The Power Contamination Problem on Grids Revisited: Optimality, Combinatorics, and Links to Integer Sequences: Definitions and Preliminaries

-This propagation process is a variant of bootstrap percolation \cite{Bootstrap}, a well-studied model in statistical physics and probability, where a vertex becomes \textit{infected} once it has at least $r$ infected neighbors.
-Our model specifies precise geometric conditions for this infection to occur.
+This propagation process can be viewed as a bootstrap-percolation-type process \cite{Morris2017}, a well-studied class of monotone infection models in statistical physics and probability.
+In classical bootstrap percolation, a vertex becomes infected once it has at least \(r\) infected neighbors.
+In contrast, the power contamination model uses more restrictive local geometric rules: a cell becomes contaminated only when two contaminated cells appear in one of the specific relative positions described above.

-In what follows, we present several properties describing the behavior of the power contamination process.
-The results established in this section shall serve as foundational tools for proving the main results in the subsequent sections.